 If you’re on a budget, or don’t like having to mess around with costly contracts and bundled phone plans, a prepaid plan can work out to be great value.
-They differ from other phone plans in that you pay first, load credit and then you can either top up only when you need to, or set it to ‘auto recharge’.
-This can work out to be pretty cost-effective, and is a great option to prevent bill shock.
+They differ from other phone plans in that you pay first, load credit and then you can either top up only when you need to or set it to ‘auto recharge’.
+This can work out to be pretty cost-effective and is a great option to prevent bill shock.

 If you’re making the jump from a phone on a monthly contract – maybe your contract is up or you’re just shopping around – then it’s important to consider the advantages and disadvantages of prepaid.

 With this flexibility, you only pay for what you use.
 With phones on a monthly contract, you are generally locked into the same amount of data, calls and texts for the life of your contract, often 24 months.
 A lot can change in two years and chances are that at some stage, you either won’t be using your entire plan, or using too much.

-This brings its own set of problems, either not getting full benefit or, if you go over your plan’s limit, you’ll be hit with extra charges.
-There will also be fees for cancelling the contract.
-With prepaid plans, you won’t be charged extra once your credit runs out.
-Instead, you can decide to ‘top up’ or, if you have an auto recharge facility, just wait until next month rolls around.
-Alternatively, phones on a contract allow you to ‘set and forget’, which is convenient but can be costly as a lot of contracts are for 24 months meaning you could miss out on improved deals later on.
+But what can be an advantage, can also be a disadvantage.
+If you run out of credit, it can be annoying to have to consciously buy more unless you set it up to ‘auto recharge’.
+Alternatively, phones on a contract allow you to ‘set and forget’, which is convenient but can also prove costly as a lot of these contracts are for 24 months, meaning you could miss out on improved deals later on.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.